Contents

 Read Time: Less than 1 Min

-If you do construction payroll, you know that it’s not always simple.
-Whether you’re dealing with prevailing wage rates, union benefits, taxes for multiple states and localities, or even just overtime pay, there’s a lot that goes into calculating the amount your employee receives.
+If you handle construction payroll, you know it’s not always simple.
+Between prevailing wage rates, union deductions, taxes for multiple states and localities or even just overtime pay, there’s a lot that goes into calculating the amount your employee receives.

 eBook Download

-This can lead to questions from employees who wonder what all the seemingly cryptic codes on their pay stubs mean.
-The next time someone asks how the total was calculated, this example paycheck — calculated with FOUNDATION construction accounting software — may help.
+The next time someone asks how their total was calculated, this example paycheck — calculated with FOUNDATION construction accounting software — may help.

 Construction Pay Stub